Key to Universal-EMI decision: Has music business lost control?

 'AN ANTICOMPETITIVE MERGER'

-While the FTC may accept the argument that major retailers push prices down, Bert Foer, president of the American Antitrust Institute advocacy group, dismissed piracy as a defense.
+While the FTC may accept the argument that major retailers push prices down, Bert Foer, president of the American Antitrust Institute advocacy group, dismissed piracy as a defence.

 "It's a passing issue and it will eventually get dealt with.
 It should not be the justification for allowing an anticompetitive merger to take place," Foer said.